-The National Planning Policy Framework (NPPF) gives guidance about ‘Conserving and enhancing the historic environment’.
+The National Planning Policy Framework (NPPF) gives guidance about ‘Conservation and enhancing the historic environment’.
 Heritage assets are an irreplaceable resource and should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of existing and future generations.

 Historic England’s advice for listed buildings with thatch is brief – “existing thatch should be replaced with like for like material unless a strong case can be made for change.”
 Their guidance documents clarify this by saying – A flexible policy towards the choice of thatching materials and styles in no way compromises “traditionalists”, who do not wish to embrace change.
 However, policies should also allow those who wish to make professional judgements for change to do so without fear of reprisal.